 What Is White Collar Crime?

-Understanding the Consequences of White Collar Crimes in Fort Worth
+Understanding the Consequences of White Collar Crimes in Tarrant County

 White collar crime is difficult to define, but two consistent characteristics are nonviolence and, in many cases, illegal financial gain.
 These are crimes like bank fraud, embezzlement, bribery and tax crimes that are usually committed by professionals or within a corporate or political setting or environment in which victims are not physically harmed.